Last updated on 2023.06.10

 I don’t write about ethics much because it’s a “boring” subject.

 If you’re poor or your brain is broken from abuse with seed oils and refined carbohydrates, you don’t have the spacetime for thinking about ethics much.
 It’s also a deeply personal subject, and parachuting doctrine from prophet guru is not the best way to go about it.

 But we now have a big hairy question from a longtime subscriber who is in pain:

 What’s your view on being a “good” person, by some moral standard—hopefully internally founded but almost certainly externally influenced—and doing what you want (not necessarily just hedonism but perhaps some of that)?

 In other words, I feel the need to be moral, but it is certainly a tradeoff that is costing me in various ways.

 Can you nudge me in the right direction, here?
 I’m having a hard time, and your insights always seem principled and Right in some way to me.

 Thank you for the great question and the supermassive headache.

 I claim no special insight or authority in this matter.
 I can answer the question only as it is – as to my views on the subject.
 Nor do I claim that my views are in any sense complete.
-I’m sure they are full of blind spots.
+I’m sure they are full of blind spots and obvious flaws.